 Whilst my eye primer settles, I’ll do my brows!
 I recently dyed my hair so not many of my products actually match, but I am completely in love with the Lottie London Arch Rival Brow Pencil.
 It’s available in Superdrug for £6.45 but if you’re not from the UK or Ireland, NYX and Benefit have a very similar pencil – a tiny micro brow pencil with a spoolie on the other end.
 I like my brows to look quite natural, so that’s all I do with them.

-Obviously my eyeshadow choice will change each time I go out depending on my current obsession or my outfit, but the most recent eye look I chose was a rose-gold, neutral look using the Makeup Revolution Iconic 3 Palette (just £4 from Superdrug or TAMBeauty and a definite Naked 3 dupe) and the I♥Makeup Naked Chocolate Palette, which was £7.99 from Superdrug or TAMBeauty.
+Obviously my eyeshadow choice will change each time I go out depending on my current obsession or my outfit, but the most recent eye look I chose was a rose-gold, neutral look using the Makeup Revolution Iconic 3 Palette and the I♥Revolution Naked Chocolate Palette, which was £7.99.
 I went for grey-toned transition colours from the Iconic palette, and deeper purple-browns in the outer corner from the Naked Chocolate palette.
 For the lid I chose a deep rose-gold shimmer and for the inner corner and browbone I used the lightest gold shimmer shade in the Naked Chocolate palette.

 The mascara I tend to go for when I want my lashes to look their best is the Stila Huge Extreme Lash Mascara.
 It volumises and lengthens my lashes really nicely and doesn’t go clumpy or transfer to my under eyes.
 It is a little bit pricey at £18 but I love it so much.
-You can sometimes find it in the W7 Beauty Outlet for a little bit cheaper if you have a store near you, but if not, Stila can be found at Boots.
+You can sometimes find it in the W7 Beauty Outlet for a little bit cheaper if you have a store near you.

 Finally, I use a setting spray to hold everything in place.
 Last time I went ‘out out’, it poured down with rain and I got absolutely drenched walking from pub to pub, so setting spray is definitely a must.
 I love the Urban Decay All-Nighter Spray; I have the travel-sized version so it’s a lot cheaper at around £10, but as I’m only using it sparingly, it’ll last for ages anyway.
 It keeps my makeup looking fresh for hours.